Margaret Gilmour

 F, #29597, d. circa January 1665

-Lady Grizel Cochrane was the daughter of Sir William Cochrane, 1st Earl of Dundonald and Eupheme Scott.1 A contract for the marriage of Lady Grizel Cochrane and George Ross, 11th Lord Ross of Halkhead was signed on 11 October 1653.1 She died circa January 1665.1 She was buried on 1 February 1665.1
+Lady Grizel Cochrane was the daughter of William Cochrane, 1st Earl of Dundonald and Eupheme Scott.1 A contract for the marriage of Lady Grizel Cochrane and George Ross, 11th Lord Ross of Halkhead was signed on 11 October 1653.1 She died circa January 1665.1 She was buried on 1 February 1665.1

 Her married name became Ross.

-Child of Lady Grizel Cochrane and George Ross, 11th Lord Ross of Halkhead
+Children of Lady Grizel Cochrane and George Ross, 11th Lord Ross of Halkhead

 Citations